To restore data from a dump previously created with Arangodump, ArangoDB provides the arangorestore tool.

 As of Version 2.1 the arangorestore tool supports sharding.
 Simply point it to one of the coordinators in your cluster and it will work as usual but on sharded collections in the cluster.

-If arangorestore is asked to drop and re-create a collection, it will use the same number of shards and the same shard keys as when the collection was dumped.
-The distribution of the shards to the servers will also be the same as at the time of the dump.
-This means in particular that DBservers with the same IDs as before must be present in the cluster dumped from is identical to the number of DBServers in the to-be-restored-to cluster.
+If arangorestore is asked to restore a collection, it will use the same number of shards, replication factor and shard keys as when the collection was dumped.
+The distribution of the shards to the servers will also be the same as at the time of the dump, provided that the number of DBServers in the cluster dumped from is identical to the number of DBServers in the to-be-restored-to cluster.

-If you restore a collection that was dumped from a cluster into a single ArangoDB instance, the number of shards and the shard keys will silently be ignored.
+If you restore a collection that was dumped from a cluster into a single ArangoDB instance, the number of shards, replication factor and shard keys will silently be ignored.

 Restoring collections with sharding prototypes

-arangorestore will yield an error, while trying to restore a collection, whose shard distribution follows a collection, which does not exist in the cluster and which was not dumped along:
+arangorestore will yield an error when trying to restore a collection whose shard distribution follows a collection which does not exist in the cluster and which was not dumped along:

 arangorestore --collection clonedCollection --server.database mydb --input-directory "dump" ERROR got error from server: HTTP 500 (Internal Server Error): ArangoError 1486: must not have a distributeShardsLike attribute pointing to an unknown collection Processed 0 collection(s), read 0 byte(s) from datafiles, sent 0 batch(es)